GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

+---
+description: Step-by-step guide to deploying a GreptimeDB cluster on Kubernetes using the GreptimeDB Operator, including prerequisites, cluster creation, installation, and verification.
+---

 # Getting Started

 In this guide, you will learn how to deploy a GreptimeDB cluster on Kubernetes using the GreptimeDB Operator.